 You can’t get to the ‘Origin’ of Language, an idea deeply embedded in a linguistic-understanding of Self and World, using Language [Language again.
 Yikes!].

-If you do, you will build fine elegant models of the ‘Origin of Language’, a praiseworthy project.
+If you do, you will build fine elegant models of the ‘Origin of Language’ and write the expensive 500 page tomes.
 But it has nothing at all to do with the origin of Language.

 So how does one get to the ‘Origin of Language’, itself a linguistic construct?
-You have to step out of language.
-And that starts with a formal Meditation Practice.
-And like I said, I’ll get me a video-camera someday and put up a video on this site.
+To start, you have to step out of language.
+And sit yourself down on a Meditation Mat.